All Episodes

 brad edwards

-I would Teresa will step up.
+I would step up.

-I would uh Teresa J. Helm.
+I would, Teresa J. Holmes.

-Uh happy to speak on that because uh what I will say is she got this airtime and platform, her voice was elevated way before our voices were elevated here today.
+Happy to speak on that because what I will say is she got this airtime and platform.

-And that same calm manipulative voice that she had so polite there that day with Todd Blanche was the same polite, Coercive, manipulative voice that I heard as she was grooming me to then send me off to the home of Jeffrey Epstein where he would assault me.
+And that same calm, manipulative voice that she had so polite there that day with Todd Blanche was the same polite, coercive, manipulative voice that I heard as she was grooming me to then send me off to the home of Jeffrey Epstein where he would assault me.

 So her voice that day was the same voice that sent me off to a monster.

-I myself could sit there and listen, and as I did, I sat there and listened to this woman's voice lie.
+And as I did, I sat there and listened to this woman's voice lie.

 And there was no pushback from Todd Blanche because does he even have the facts to be able to push back on her?